-Once strengths and weaknesses in the leadership are identified, partners should decide whether they feel that the current leadership should be maintained and improved upon, or if new leadership is needed.
-If a partnership already has formally recognized leadership, participants should only decide to seek different leadership if there is no way that the existing leadership could provide what the partners feel that they need.
+If the partnership does have formal leadership, the participants should look at the strengths and weaknesses that they identified in the process described above.
+They should decide whether they feel that the current leadership should be maintained and improved upon, or if new leadership is needed.
+Participants should only seek new leadership if there is no way that the existing leadership could provide what the partners feel that they need.
 If that is the case, the collaborators need to undergo a process of letting the leadership go in the best possible way.
 Such a process should include letting the leadership know why they are being let go, and why the partnership is seeking new leadership.
 It should also include gathering any specialized information or knowledge of the partnership that the exiting leadership has.
 Secretiveness should be avoided on all sides.

-If the partnership is going to maintain its leadership, it is always a good idea to seek further training and support in the areas in which it is weakest.
-One method is to seek the expertise in areas in which leadership is weakest from within the partnership.
-Partnership members with such expertise can be looked to as consultants in tricky situations, they can help to set leadership policies, or if their expertise is great enough, they can train the leadership.
-If such expertise does not exist within the partnership, or if the partners or leadership prefer, training can be sought from outside of the organization.
-Organizations that offer training in many of the leadership areas sited above can give trainees and workshop participants a significant boost in capacity.
-Even if the partnership's leadership is strong, it is always advisable to seek further training and capacity building, whenever resources are available.
-The result will be greater capacity within the partnership.
-If new leadership is being sought, participants should decide whether they want it to be an individual or a group.
+If the partnership is seeking new leadership, participants should decide whether they want it to be an individual or a group.
 The advantage of having an individual lead is that decisions can be made quickly, without lengthy deliberations.
 When leadership is composed of many individuals, there is often conflict and long consideration over even minor issues.
 This can significantly lengthen the amount of time that it takes to execute the partnership, and does not necessarily lead to better leadership decisions.
-A leadership group can, however, bring a wider ranges of expertise to the partnership particularly if they are selected keeping the skills that leadership should have in mind.
+A leadership group can, however, bring a wider range of expertise to the partnership particularly if they are selected based on the specific leadership skills that they have demonstrated.
 Also, having a group, rather than an individual leading the partnership also avoids personal conflicts between leadership and participants and often creates a greater sense that the leadership is trustworthy.